compose-run/blazebase-realworld/README.md

 ## Migrations

 Realtime reducers are _immutable_ in the sense that once created, can _never be redefined or arbitrarily mutated_.
-Any state change is fully described in the reducer function, and you can't change that function.
-If you try to, you'll get an error message telling you to migrate to a new reducer.
+Any state change is fully described in the reducer function.

 This is inspired by immutability in functional programming, one of the core abstractions in React.
 While we of course need data to _change over time_, we want to model that reactivity immutably.
 Unlike a database, which is a big blob of mutable state, which any part of your app can mutate in any way at any time, all persistent state in Blazebase is defined once and only once, and cannot be mutated from anywhere.
 Only its predefined actions can affect it, in the ways predefined by its reducer.